Knowledge Hub

 Consumer Duty timeline

-Implementing the principles of Consumer Duty has proceeded on a phased basis, as recognised by the FCA, acknowledging that embedding it is a complex task.
-The first phase, applying to open products and services, became effective on 31 July 2023, and the second phase, for closed products and services, will take effect on 31 July 2024.
+Implementing the principles of Consumer Duty proceeded on a phased basis, as recognised by the FCA, acknowledging the complexity of embedding these principles.
+The first phase, applying to open products and services, came into effect on 31 July 2023, while the second phase, covering closed products and services, took effect on 31 July 2024.

 Distinguishing between open products and services and closed products and services

-Open products and services are new and existing products that were manufactured, marketed, or distributed to retail customers before 31 July 2023 and remain on sale or open for renewal after that date.
+Open products and services refer to new and existing products that were manufactured, marketed, or distributed to retail customers before 31 July 2023 and have remained available for sale or renewal beyond that date.

-Closed products and services are those that are not marketed or distributed to retail customers on or after 31 July 2023 and not open for renewal.
+Closed products and services are those that were no longer marketed or distributed to retail customers on or after 31 July 2023 and are not open for renewal.

 Final phase: closed products and services

-Rather than reviewing each product and service, the FCA suggests aligning the treatment of similar products and services, i.e. those products and services that are intended to meet similar customer needs and where the customer base is similar.
+Instead of reviewing each product and service individually, the FCA recommended aligning the treatment of similar products, i.e. those designed to meet the same customer needs and serve a similar customer base.

-The FCA has emphasised that firms should prioritise the review of products or services with a higher risk of consumer harm, such as where a firm has received complaints about a product, such as about price and value.
+Additionally, the FCA advised prioritising the review of products or services that posed a higher risk of consumer harm, particularly those that received complaints about pricing and value.

 Is the Consumer Duty retrospective?

-The application of the Consumer Duty to closed products does not give it retrospective effect.
-The FCA has been clear that firms will not be judged under the Duty with the benefit of hindsight.
-However, the Duty applies to open and closed products and services on a forward-looking basis.
-A firm’s conduct will be judged on the rules that were in place at that time.
+The application of Consumer Duty to closed products does not make it retrospective.
+The FCA has been clear that you will not be judged with the benefit of hindsight.
+However, the Duty applies to both open and closed products and services on a forward-looking basis, meaning your conduct will be assessed based on the rules in place at the time.

 Conclusion